Skip to main content

 0.3 lifetimes of luxury — before running out.

 These are moral charges, not legal ones.
-The actual legal system has not — and will not — bring them.
+The actual legal system never brought them.